 Q. Please summarize your educational background and experience.

-A. I received a Bachelor of Science degree in Liberal Arts and Sciences (Geology) from the University of Illinois at Urbana-Champaign in 1981, and a Master in Business Administration for the University of Illinois at Chicago in 1989.
+A. I received a Bachelor of Science degree in Liberal Arts and Sciences (Geology) from the University of Illinois at Urbana-Champaign in 1981, and a Master in Business Administration from the University of Illinois at Chicago in 1989.
 I began my employment with Peoples in July of 1989 as a Staff Computer Control Analyst in the Information Systems Planning and Administrative Services Department.
 While in that department, I worked with client areas in assessing their data processing needs and I assisted in the design, acquisition, and implementation of various computer systems.
 In April of 1991 I was promoted to Associate Computer Control Analyst and participated in corporate strategic information systems planning.
 I joined the Gas Supply Contracts Department in January of 1993 as a Gas Supply Contracts Analyst with responsibilities for managing term supply contracts, spot gas activities, and pipeline logistics.
 Shortly after, this department merged with the Federal Regulatory Affairs Department to become Gas Supply Administration.
 As a member of Gas Supply Administration, I have held the titles of Senior Gas Supply Contracts Analyst, Senior Gas Supply Trader, and Supervisor, before becoming Manager of the department in April of 2000.

 Q. What is the purpose of your testimony in this proceeding?

-A. The Company filed a petition in this proceeding requesting that the Illinois Commerce Commission enter an order approving a Master Natural Gas Contract (the “Master Contract”) between Peoples and enovate ,l.l.c. (“enovate”).
+A. The Company filed a petition in this proceeding requesting that the Illinois Commerce Commission enter an order approving a Master Natural Gas Contract (the “Master Contract”) between Peoples and enovate ,L.L.C.. (“enovate”).
 My direct testimony discusses the Master Contract and explains why it should be approved.

 Q. Please describe the Company.